alpas/alpasdev/src/main/resources/docs/ioc-container.md

 Instead of binding a concrete class, you can also bind a concrete implementation to its abstract class or its interface.
 This way you don't have to depend on a specific implementation of a class but only on the *APIs* that you need from a class.
-When resolving you would refer to the abstraction instead of the concrete implementation, of course!
+When resolving, you will refer to the abstraction instead of the concrete implementation, of course!

 <span class="line-numbers" data-start="10">